EricAnslinger/webcrawler/README.md

-# webcrawler
+# Webcrawler
 A simple link webcrawler programmed in Java

+It is necessary to import Jsoup Library, before running the webcrawler